-UPPSC Syllabus 2020: Uttar Pradesh Public Service Commission (UPPSC) earlier released the notification for the PCS exam to recruit the candidates for the officers of state civil service.
+UPPSC Syllabus 2020: The UPPSC PCS Prelims exam will be held on 11 October 2020 and the UPPSC PCS Mains 2020 exam will be held on 22 January 2021.
 Through the UPPSC PCS recruitment exam, Group A and Group B Officers are selected for the various administrative services.
-All the candidates who are preparing for the UPPSC PCS 2020 exam can start applying for it.
+The UPPSC syllabus is the most important component of the preparation.
+The UPPSC PCS syllabus is defined in the UPPSC notification but the candidates need to read, learn and explore the UPPCS syllabus to prepare the topics which are not mentioned in the UPPSC syllabus.
 For the benefit of all the aspirants who are preparing for the exam, we are providing the latest syllabus for prelims and mains exam along with exam pattern.
-The syllabus of prelims and mains exam is different from exah other and appearing candidate can go through the detailed syllabus mentioned below and start their preparations now.
+Candidates who are interested in the UPPSC Recruitment 2020 need to appear for the Prelims and Mains examinations and qualify them to get into the merit list.
+UPPSC syllabus of prelims and mains exam is different from other exams and appearing candidate can go through the detailed UPPSC syllabus mentioned below and start their preparations now.

 UPPSC PCS Selection Procedure